-What you see: Parts of your green beans look “water soaked.”
+What you see: Parts of your green beans have dark green spots; they look “water soaked.”

 What it is: Likely the result of rough handling, maybe freezing damage.

 Eat or toss: Inspect for any signs of decay (like soft, squishy or slimy areas).
 If they otherwise look and smell normal, they should be good to eat.
 (The green beans pictured here were fine; they only look a little shimmery because they had just been rinsed.)

 Dark green, maybe even translucent areas or spots on your green beans may not look ideal, but the beans are probably fine.
 They may have been banged around a bit, or perhaps rested at the bottom of a stack, suffering a spate of mild green bean bruises under the weight of their fellow skinny green veggies.